-6 Interactive (Hyper?)computation
+6 Interactive (Hyper?)Computation

-There are many varieties of hypercomputation, i.e., "the computation of functions that cannot be" computed by a Turing machine [Copeland, 2002, p.
-461].
-The notion is put forth as a challenge to the Computability Thesis.
-Many varieties of hypercomputation involve such aracana as computers operating in Malament-Hogarth spacetime.
-Here, I want to focus on one form of hypercomputation that is more down to earth.
-It goes under various names (though whether there is a single it with multiple names, or multiple its is an issue that I will ignore here): 'interactive computation' [Wegner, 1995, p.45], 'reactive computation' (Amir Pneuli's term; see [Hoffmann, 2010]), or 'oracle computation' (Turing's term; useful expositions are in [Feferman, 1992], [Davis, 2006], [Soare, 2009], and [Soare, 2013]).
+Hypercomputation-"the computation of functions that cannot be" computed by a Turing machine [Copeland, 2002, p.
+461]-is a challenge to the Computability Thesis.
+Many varieties of hypercomputation involve such arcana as computers operating in Malament-Hogarth spacetime.45 Here, I want to focus on one form of hypercomputation that is more down to earth.
+It goes under various names (though whether there is a single "it" with multiple names, or multiple "it"s is an issue that I will ignore here): 'interactive computation' [Wegner, 1995, p.45], 'reactive computation' (Pneuli's term; see [Hoffmann, 2010]), or 'oracle computation' (Turing's term; useful expositions are in [Feferman, 1992], [Davis, 2006], [Soare, 2009], and [Soare, 2013]).

-Remember that Turing machines do not really accept input from the external world; the input to a function computed by a Turing machine is pre-stored-already printed on its tape; Turing machines work "offline".
+Remember that Turing machines do not really accept input from the external world; the input to a function computed by a Turing machine is pre-stored already printed on its tape; Turing machines work "offline".
 Given such a tape, the Turing machine computes (and, hopefully, halts).
-A student in an introductory programming course who is asked to write an interactive program that takes as input two integers chosen randomly by a user and that produces as output their GCD has not written a Turing-machine program.
+A student in an introductory programming course who is asked to write an interactive program that takes as input two integers chosen randomly by a user and that produces as output their GCD has not written a (single) Turing-machine program.
 The student's program begins with a Turing machine that prints a query on its tape and halts; the user then does the equivalent of supplying a new tape with the user's input pre-stored on it; and then a(nother) Turing machine uses that tape to compute a GCD, query another input, and (temporarily) halt.